ncbi/ribovore/00README.txt

 To use this on the example run from above, you will use the --inaccept option, like this:

-$ perl ribotyper.pl -f --inaccept testfiles/ssu.arc.quest.bac.accept testfiles/seed-15.fa test
+$ ribotyper.pl -f --inaccept testfiles/ssu.arc.quest.bac.accept example-16.fa test

 Now the short output file will set any family that was classified as a model other than SSU_rRNA_bacteria or SSU_rRNA_cyanobacteria as FAILs,